w2bro/aprs-pigate/README.md

 Logs are also written to `/home/pi/aprslogs/aprs.log`.
 You can view these with commands like `less` or `tail`, and generally may be easier to work with than the direwolf screen.

 ### Customizing the Start Script
-If you are setting up a digipeater, you can disable the Software Defined Radio by creating an empty file `DISABLE_SDR` and placing it into the boot folder of your SD card along with `pigate.conf`.
+If you are setting up a digipeater, you can disable the Software Defined Radio by creating an empty file `DISABLE_SDR` and placing it into the boot folder of your SD card along with `direwolf.conf`.
 See the [`rtl-dw-start.sh`] startup script for more details.

 ## Contributing & Development
 This project uses the following dependencies: